ANATOMY AND PHYSIOLOGY OF FARM ANIMALS

 5. Sucrase – converts sucrose to glucose and fructose

-The end product in the digestion of protein is amino acid, starch is glucose and fats and oil is fatty acid and glycerol.
+The end product of the digestion of protein is amino acid, starch is glucose and fats and oil is fatty acid and glycerol.

 EVALUATION